Demeke Mekonnen: Political career

 The main task given to Demeke in 2012 was the coordination of efforts to implement and further the Growth and Transformation Plan across all governmental ministries and agencies.

 In late 2015, the lower than expected spring and summer rains and the upcoming El Nino event resulted in a severe drought in Ethiopia in 2016, considered the worst drought in 30 years, with up to 10% of Ethiopians in the eastern and southern parts of Ethiopia requiring international assistance to survive in 2016 and 2017.
 Demeke was assigned to the task to organize the government response and to organize the food aid provided by international organizations.

 On 15 February 2018, then Prime Minister Hailemariam Desalegn announced his resignation.
 It was then expected that the ruling EPRDF would name deputy prime minister Demeke as the successor to Hailemariam, but this did not happen.
 Instead, Hailemariam continued as a caretaker until the election of a new prime minister, Abiy Ahmed, on 2 April 2018.
 Demeke Mekonnen was kept as deputy prime minister under the new government.

+On 4 November 2020, Prime Minister Abiy Ahmed nominated Demeke as foreign minister and became vice president of the Prosperity Party.
+On 26 January 2024, Demeke resigned from both positions.
+After long time abandonment of the politics, he founded Yadam Foundation on 16 December, a non-governmental organization that aims to combat malnutrition in Africa.
+In the inaugural speech, Demeke highlighted the importance of foundation to foster better nutrition is critical for human capital development, economic growth, and a healthier future for the continent.